popsc30/rademo/rag/final_report.md

-# Company Leave Policy Guide

-## Introduction
-This document provides a comprehensive guide to understanding the company's leave policy.
-Follow the steps below to gain a thorough understanding of the various types of leave available, the process for requesting leave, and the necessary documentation.

-## 1. Review the Employee Handbook
-The company's leave policy is detailed in the Employee Handbook, which is available on the company intranet.

-**Action**: Log in to the company intranet and locate the Employee Handbook.

-## 2. Understand the Types of Leave
-The company offers several types of leave:

-- **Paid Annual Leave**: Minimum of 20 days.
-- **Sick Leave**: Available for when you are unwell.
-- **Bereavement Leave**: Provided for the loss of a family member.

-**Action**: Read the sections in the Employee Handbook that detail each type of leave, including eligibility, accrual rates, and any required documentation.

-## 3. Check Accrual and Eligibility
-The handbook provides information on how leave accrues and the eligibility criteria for taking leave.

-**Action**: Note down the accrual rates and any waiting periods or service requirements mentioned in the handbook.

-## 4. Requesting Leave
-To request leave, you typically need to submit a formal request through your manager or the HR department.

-**Action**: Follow the procedure outlined in the Employee Handbook for requesting leave.
-This may involve filling out a form or sending an email.

-## 5. Notify Your Manager
-It is important to inform your direct manager about your leave plans as early as possible.

-**Action**: Schedule a meeting or send an email to your manager to discuss your leave request.

-## 6. HR Approval
-After notifying your manager, your leave request will likely need approval from the HR department.

-**Action**: Ensure you follow up with HR to confirm that your leave has been approved and note any conditions or requirements mentioned.

-## 7. Documentation
-Depending on the type of leave, you may need to provide documentation (e.g., a doctor’s note for sick leave).

-**Action**: Prepare and submit any required documentation as specified in the Employee Handbook.

-## 8. Returning from Leave
-The handbook should also provide guidelines on what to do when returning from leave, including any required check-ins or documentation.

-**Action**: Review the return-to-work process in the Employee Handbook and follow the outlined steps.

-## 9. Contact HR for Clarifications
-If you have any questions or need further clarification on the leave policy, reach out to the HR team.

-**Action**:
-- Email HR Manager Sarah Liu at `sarah.liu@yueniutech.com`
-- Email HR Generalist Tom Zhang at `tom.zhang@yueniutech.com`
-- Call +64 9 123 4567

-By following these steps, you will have a comprehensive understanding of the company's leave policy and the process for requesting and taking leave.
+# Yueniu Tech Company Policies

+To understand Yueniu Tech's company policies, follow these steps:

+## 1. Review the Onboarding Handbook

+- Read the **"Yueniu Tech New Employee Onboarding Handbook"** provided to new employees.
+This handbook includes an overview of company values, expectations, and policies.

+## 2. Access Important Policies and Documents

+Visit the company intranet to review key documents.
+These include:

+- **Code of Conduct**
+- **Employee Handbook**
+- **Data Protection and Privacy Policy**
+- **Equal Employment Opportunity Policy**
+- **Remote Work Guidelines**

+## 3. Understand Workplace Policies

+Familiarize yourself with specific workplace policies outlined in the documents:

+### Attendance and Punctuality

+- Regular attendance is essential.
+Notify your supervisor and HR if you are running late or unable to attend work.

+### Dress Code

+- The dress code is smart casual unless otherwise specified for meetings or events.

+### IT & Security Policies

+- Adhere to the company’s IT usage and cybersecurity policies.
+Use company equipment for professional purposes only.

+### Anti-Harassment Policy

+- Yueniu Tech is committed to a workplace free from harassment or discrimination.
+Any concerns will be taken seriously and addressed promptly.

+### Health and Safety

+- Ensure you are familiar with emergency exits, first aid kits, and safety procedures.

+## 4. Contact HR for Additional Information

+If you have any questions or need further clarification on any policy, reach out to the HR team:

+- **HR Manager**: Sarah Liu – sarah.liu@yueniutech.com
+- **HR Generalist**: Tom Zhang – tom.zhang@yueniutech.com
+- **Phone**: +64 9 123 4567

+By following these steps, you will gain a comprehensive understanding of Yueniu Tech's company policies.